ParisMonson/CV/README.md

 ## Hobbies

-I am constantly finding new things that interest me and my interest's are always evolving.
-I have recently started playing Chess and am obsessed about it at the moment!
-I like to meditate and go to the gym before I start my day and am really interested in learning about the world in general so podcasts like the Lex Fridman podcast are a regular listen for me.
+I am always finding new things that interest me and my interest's are always evolving.
+I have recently started playing Chess, I like to meditate and go to the gym before I start my day and am really interested in learning about the world in general so podcasts on scientific topics appeal to me.